theobald-software/theobald-software.github.io/_includes/_content/en/tables/define-a-table-extraction.md

 The window "Define data source for SAP Tables" opens.
 In this window you can define simple table extractions or join tables for extractions.
 In the following example, a single table is extracted. <br>
-1. Click *Add* to add a table.
+1. Click **Add** to add a table.<br>
 ![Add-New-Table](/img/content/table/table_main-window_add.png){:class="img-responsive"} <br/>
 The window "Table Lookup" opens. <br/>
 ![Look-Up-Table](/img/content/table/table_look-up.png){:class="img-responsive"} <br/>